 One of the biggest calorie culprits of your Thanksgiving plan is gravy.
 When you dish this up by the spoonful over your turkey, potatoes, stuffing, and whatever other foods you enjoy it on you can easily add an additional three hundred or more calories to the meal.

 To lighten the calorie load, the key changes you'll want to make is using the stock from the roasting pan that has been skimmed of the fat as well as avoiding adding additional butter to the gravy, which significantly boosts the total calorie content.

-- 2 cups turkey stock with fat skimmed off the top
+Turkey stock 2 cups (with fat skimmed off top)

 Choose Sweet Potatoes Over Mashed